Car Insurance After Divorce: How to Separate Policies & Update Coverage

 Pincher's Pro Tip

 Negotiate teen insurance costs in your divorce agreement to avoid future disputes.
 Consider splitting costs proportionally based on custody time or income levels.
-Encourage your teen to maintain a B average — most insurers offer a good student discount of 15–25% that can meaningfully reduce the added cost.
+Encourage your teen to maintain a B average — most insurers offer a good student discount of up to 25% that can meaningfully reduce the added cost.
+Telematics (usage-based) programs can trim premiums by an additional 10–40% depending on the insurer.

 Vehicle Ownership for Teens

 If your teen owns a vehicle, it should be added to the policy of the parent where it's primarily kept.
-Because teen insurance costs can approach $7,000+ per year on some policies, negotiating coverage responsibilities clearly in your divorce decree is essential to avoiding future financial disputes.
+Because teen insurance costs can be substantial when added to a parent's policy, negotiating coverage responsibilities clearly in your divorce decree is essential to avoiding future financial disputes.

 Smart Savings Made Simple!